ZTX-Foundation/tuxedo/doc/features/Harvesting.md

 ### Generate a signed hash
 Before taking payment, you need to generate a signed hash.
 The hash must be signed by an EOA that has the `GAME_CONSUMER_NOTARY` role.
 The hash can be generated off-chain or on-chain.
 To generate the hash on-chain, you need to call `getHash()`.
 See [GameConsumer](../contracts/game/GameConsumer.md#gethash) for more details.

-Refer to the [example scripts](../../script/utils/game) for more details on how to generate a hash (either on-chain or off-chain), and sign said hash.
+Refer to the [example scripts](../../script/utils/game) for more details on how to generate and sign a hash.

 ### Sequence
 ```mermaid